 Controversial ever since the beginning

-This game combines action, adventure, driving, and hints of role-playing titles, and has been controversial ever since its conception due to its high doses of violence and adult contents.
+This game combines action, adventure, driving, and hints of role-playing titles, and has been controversial ever since its conception due to its high doses of violence and adult content.

 You'll have to start off by choosing one of the eight characters and the aim of the game is to increase your score by stealing cars to resell them, running down and killing pedestrians, and completing missions for different gangsters.
 This score will lead us to overcome the three levels that take place in each one of the cities that are hereby represented: Liberty City, Vice City, and San Andreas.
 These environments will get developed further in subsequent installments of the saga.